nolannash/dcu-scripting/readme.md

 # Dell Command Update Automation Project

+- It looks like DCU might by default roll out on dell computers, not sure how to check as ninja console is weird about this, also hard to real time check uninstallation + reinstallation with admin priveledges being what they are

 ## Overview

 This repository contains scripts and configurations for automating the deployment, configuration, and scanning processes using Dell Command | Update (DCU).
 The project aims to streamline the management of Dell devices within an MSP (Managed Service Provider) environment.